-But a few states, including New Jersey, have left the door open for nursing homes and other health care providers to demand payment from family members of residents with unpaid bills, said Little.
+But a few states have left the door open for nursing homes and other health care providers to demand payment from family members of residents with unpaid bills, said Little.
 Pennsylvania, in fact, resurrected its support laws in 2005.

 That said, it’s still rare for adult children to be held responsible for their parents’ unpaid bills.
 (Learn more: Helping your parents while protecting your own )

 “Other than the landmark case in Pennsylvania, we have heard of no cases in which the adult children ever actually paid for their parents’ nursing home bills,” said Alex Guerrero in an email interview, director of operations for the American Elder Care Research Organization, which manages the Payingforseniorcare website.
 “It is, no doubt, a sensational headline, but perhaps in reality it is not really a threat.”

 Little agrees, noting that many (not all) of the cases in which adult children have been forced to pay up involved fraud or a disregard for costs incurred.
 “There’s usually some evidence of wrongdoing, or generally not doing as much as one could do” to manage costs, she said.

 Read residency agreements carefully